k0sproject/version/README.md

 # version

-A go-language package for managing [k0s](https://github.com/k0sproject/k0s) version numbers.
+A go-language package for parsing, comparing and sorting [k0s](https://github.com/k0sproject/k0s) version numbers.
 The API is modeled after [hashicorp/go-version](https://github.com/hashicorp/go-version).

 K0s versioning follows [semver](https://semver.org/) v2.0 with the exception that there is a special metadata field for the k0s build version like `v1.23.4+k0s.1` which affects precedence while sorting or comparing version numbers.

+The library should work fine for performing the same operations on non-k0s version numbers as long as there are maximum of 3 numeric segments (1.2.3), but this is not a priority.

 ## Usage